 If you don’t earn advertising dollars with this endeavor, why do you do it?

 Well, most months we earn a little money from donations after we pay all the bills and expenses, but it’s not very much.
 Our primary motivation is the gratification that comes from researching, writing, and publishing for a diverse, intelligent audience.

 I’m part of that audience, are you trying to flatter me?

 Yes.
 You’re also very good looking.

-I have written an advertisement as a poorly disguised essay.
+I have written an advertisement as a poorly disguised essay, or our marketing people have made this branded infographic.
 Will you post a copy?

 Please go away forever.

 Is the “damn” really necessary?